Blendify/blender-manual/trunk/blender_docs/manual/pipeline/bam.rst

 This command is a three step process:

 #.
 First run ``bam remap start .`` which stores the current state of your project (recursively).
 #.
-Then re-arrange the files on the filesystem (rename, relocate).
+Then re-arrange the files on the file system (rename, relocate).
 #.
 Finally run ``bam remap finish`` to apply the changes, updating the ``.blend`` files internal paths.

 .. code-block:: sh